cozy/cozy-docs/src/documents/hack/getting-started/first-app.html.md

 ## Step 3: adding and removing bookmarks

-NB : the source code of this step can be found [here](https://github.com/mycozycloud/cozy-tutorial/tree/step-3).
+NB: the source code for this step can be found [here](https://github.com/mycozycloud/cozy-tutorial/tree/step-3).

 First, add the following before the list in `index.jade`